EricYufengWu/q8bot/README.md

 Q8bot is a miniature quadruped robot powered by 8 [Dynamixel](https://www.robotis.us/dynamixel-xl330-m077-t/) motors and a [Seeed Studio XIAO ESP32C3](https://www.seeedstudio.com/Seeed-XIAO-ESP32C3-p-5431.html).

 The robot weighs around 220g and is capable of dynamic movements like jumping and various gaits (WIP).
 It also has no wires and cables - everything is directly plugged into the center PCB, greatly reducing complexity, weight, and cost.
 The current BOM, without optimization, starts below $300.

+Note: Refer to the CAD mode for the latest dsign, as the photos mighht be from an earlier version.

 [![Q8bot](documentation_public/Q8bot_Rev2_Hero.jpeg)](https://youtu.be/YJDc1xAhaOI)